Interval Routing Schemes for Circular-Arc Graphs: Preliminaries

-Every cyclic order is a bijective mapping.
-Let $\ri{C}$ be a cyclic order on a set $A=\{a_1,a_2,\ldots,a_n\}$.
+Every cyclic permutation is a bijective mapping.
+Let $\ri{C}$ be a cyclic permutation on a (multi-)set $A=\{a_1,a_2,\ldots,a_n\}$.
 One could imagine $\ri{C}$ as an arrangement of $A$ on a clock face, for an $n$-hour clock. \emph{To go through $\ri{C}$ beginning at $a_i\in A$} means to consider the elements in $A$ as they appear in $\ri{C}$, beginning at $a_i$.
-Next we define subsets of $A$ that appear consecutive in $\ri{C}$; the subsequent corollary states that we can combine these \q{intervals}, if they appear consecutive in $\ri{C}$.
+Next we define subsets of $A$ that appear consecutively in $\ri{C}$.